Biggest injury questions for all 32 teams in Week 11

 Seattle Seahawks

 The Seahawks will likely be without linebacker K.J.
-Wright Thursday night against the Packers.
+Wright on Thursday night against the Packers.
 He's listed as doubtful after not practicing this week because of his troublesome knee.
 Barkevious Mingo, who normally plays strong-side linebacker when Seattle is in its base defense, could again move over to the weak side for Wright.
-The other big injury question mark is defensive end Dion Jordan, who's listed as questionable with a recurring knee issue of his own.
-He was a full participant in practice the last two days, which bodes well for Thursday. -- Brady Henderson
+The other big injury question is defensive end Dion Jordan, who's listed as questionable with a recurring knee issue of his own.
+He was a full participant in practice the past two days, which bodes well for Thursday. -- Brady Henderson